marcglasberg/async_redux/README.md

 ### When should I use events?

 The short answer is that you'll know it when you see it.
-When you want to do something and it's not obvious how to do it by changing regular store state, it's probably easy to solve it if you try using events instead.
+When you want to do something, and it's not obvious how to do it by changing regular store state, it's probably easy to solve it if you try using events instead.